healthykitchen101/healthykitchen101.com/electric-skillets/reviews/elite-gourmet/elite-gourmet-electric-skillet-eg-6203.md

 *   Cleaning and Storing (30%) - **9.0**/undefined

-The Elite Gourmet Non-Stick Electric Skillet EG-6203# is extra easy to use thanks to its thermostat having a trigger release.
-The pan was the easiest to clean out of all of our skillets but it could use a detachable and foldable base like the Presto 06857 for easier storage.
+The Elite Gourmet Non-Stick Electric Skillet EG-6203# is super easy to use thanks to its thermostat having a trigger release.
+The non-stick pan was the easiest to clean out of all of our tested skillets.
+However, it could use a detachable and foldable base like the Presto 06857 for easier storage.

 ### 9.0 - Ease of Use

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/elite-gourmet-electric-skillet-eg-6203-ease-use-cltnuvhi6003pwz88369eh8mm.jpg" alt="The pan and lid of the Elite Gourmet Non-Stick Electric Skillet EG-6203." width="300px" height="200px">

-We found that the thermostat fitted nicely and was extra easy to remove with its trigger release (+2).
-The temperatures were precise and the indicator light was easy to see as well (+2).
+We found the thermostat fitted nicely and perfectly easy to remove (+2).
+The temperatures were precise and the indicator light clearly visible (+2).

 Additionally, the skillet's exterior remained at a safe temperature throughout the cooking process, minimizing the risk of accidental burning (+2).
-Moreover, the anti-slip pads on the base provided excellent stability, even when we tried bashing it around (+3).
+Moreover, the anti-slip pads on the base provided excellent stability, even when we tried bashing the pan around (+3).

 ### 9.0 - Cleaning and Storing

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/elite-gourmet-electric-skillet-eg-6203-cleaning-storing-cltnuvhhx003mwz881f098f6z.jpg" alt="Burnt caramel on the surface of the Elite Gourmet Non-Stick Electric Skillet EG-6203." width="300px" height="200px">

-During testing, we found that this skillet was the **easiest to clean** of them all to our surprise, even the burnt caramel posed no problem (+2).
+During testing, this Elite Gourmet turned out the **easiest skillet to clean** and even burnt caramel just slid right off (+2).

 All it needed was a quick hand-wash with warm water and some dishwashing liquid (+2).
-Or you can just pop everything except for the thermostat in the dishwasher, just make sure there’s enough space for such a large skillet (+2).
+The skillet can just go in the dishwasher, but it would be better to check the dimensions first (+2).

-The skillet is quite large so you may not want to keep it on your kitchen counter.
-Luckily, it can fit back in the box just fine (+3).
+Although the skillet fits back in its box just fine, with its large size, it may be better to leave it out on the kitchen counter.(+3).